cosmicexplorer/cpm/README.md

 some-project v0.1
 ```

-Finally, integrating (potentially massive) existing projects to cpm is a jiffy; while cpm *does* require projects to export a static library (if the project exports a library at all), this can be done relatively quickly with the judicious use of `ar` or other archive utility, the same way a shared library is produced.
-Then, the only required change is adding a `main` entry to `package.json`.
+Finally, integrating (potentially massive) existing projects to cpm is a jiffy; the only required change is adding a `main` entry to `package.json`.

 # Questions